dfreeman500/Hangman-Ressurected-Javascript/README.md

 Notes on word lists in JSON files:
-    I believe the list of words in hfWords.json originally was from a 5000 most frequently used word list.
+* I believe the list of words in hfWords.json originally was from a 5000 most frequently used word list.
 It may have been this website (https://www.wordfrequency.info/), but I cannot find the link to download again.
 In any case I removed about 700 words from the list.
 The words in bigWords.json were originally from https://github.com/dwyl/english-words, however I at some point merged this list with another and have also removed words that clearly weren't English as this larger list has many, many errors especially in the smaller words.
-This project is a combination of 2 other command line python projects.
-The "Errors" values are from are taken from another project and are only estimations.
+This project builds on 2 other command line python projects involving word guessing.
+The "Errors" values are are taken from another project and are only estimations in this project.

-Of interest is an estimation chart below of a very similar dataset of words.
+* Of interest is an estimation chart below of a different but similar dataset of words.
 The chart can be read as follows: 94% of 9 letter words (of which there were 57,346) would be guessed with 3 or fewer errors given a strategy of guessing the most frequently occuring letter.
-Although the word lists for this current program are slightly different, the general trend of increasing accuracy with longer words remains.
+Although the word lists for this current program differ, the general trend of increasing accuracy with longer words remains.